zkwip/E-Paper-Image-Creator/README.md

  - `waveshare/epd4in37g` - 4.37 Inch 512x368  R/Y/B/W

+Profiles marked with a * appeared to have code in the manufacturer's example that does not match the specificat.
+In this case the profile specifications and/or example files might be different from what's in the manufacturer's example project.

+## Planned support in future versions

+### Waveshare

  - `waveshare/epd5in65f` - 5.65 Inch 600x448 7-color

  - `waveshare/epd5in83` - 5.83 Inch 648x480  B/W